videojs/http-streaming/docs/troubleshooting.md

 Solution: use videojs-http-streaming based playback on those devices: https://github.com/videojs/http-streaming#overridenative

-## media_err_decode error on Desktop Safari
+## MEDIA_ERR_DECODE error on Desktop Safari

-This error may occur if the source manifest has `CLOSED-CAPTIONS=NONE` and an external text track is loaded into the player.
+This error may occur for a number of reasons, as it is particularly common for misconfigured content.
+One instance of misconfiguration is if the source manifest has `CLOSED-CAPTIONS=NONE` and an external text track is loaded into the player.
 Safari does not allow the inclusion any captions if the manifest indicates that captions will not be provided.

 Solution: remove `CLOSED-CAPTIONS=NONE` from the manifest